Table of Contents

 2. The Stable Token Model

-Truebit proposes a token model that provides stable pricing for computational tasks, independent of external oracles or centralized price feeds.
+Truebit proposes a token model designed to provide stable pricing for computational tasks on its network.

 2.1 Design Principles